 The acquisition strategy helps your business remain competitive by laying out how and what to do to purchase another firm, its division, or product line.

-An exit strategy enables the business to plan on how to exit the market and how investors will recover equity during this period.
+An exit strategy enables the business to plan how to leave the market and how investors will recover their equity contribution during this period.

 Business strategy levels

 This is the highest and most comprehensive business strategy level.
 It is a long-range, integrated, and action-oriented plan designed by the top management.